mit-rss/intro_to_git/README.md

 ### Playing with commits
 1. Run:
 ```
-bash random_file.sh
+bash simulate_conflict.sh
 ```
+This will create an independent copy of your rss_lab1 repo, and generate a random file, simulating a teammate doing work.
+At the same time, it will generate a random file in your local copy of the repo, simulating you doing some work on the same file.
+However, your virtual teammate already pushed their changes to the shared MIT GitHub repo.
+This will create a situation where you have some work in your local repo that is different from what is present in the GitHub remote.

-2. Cache your remote (hint: **```git fetch```**).
+2. Cache your remote (hint: **`git fetch`**).
+This will download any changes from the GitHub remote to you local repo without attempting to merge them.
-3. Stage ```random.txt``` for commit (don’t commit yet)
+3. Stage `random.txt` for commit (don’t commit yet)
 4. Run

 ```
 git diff origin/master
 ```

-and write the output to a file called ```diff.txt```.
+and write the output to a file called `diff.txt`.

-5. Stage ```diff.txt``` for a commit
+5. Stage `diff.txt` for a commit
 6. Commit your changes and try pushing.
-Git should reject your push and the problem is that the remote repository has changes that are not present in the local.
+Git should reject your push since the remote repository has changes that are not present in the local.
 If you carefully read the displayed message, you should see about the same thing.
-Try the following three solutions.
+Try the following two solutions.

 ### Stash and pull
 One of the approaches to this problem is by stashing then pulling as discussed in the reference.
 In this section, we ask you to use that method to solve the above problem.
 Complete the following steps to do this.
 1. Perform a command that "undoes" the commit, as if you had never ran it in the first place.
 I.e. the commit message is not in the history and the changed files are staged.
-(Hint: involves ```git reset```)
+(Hint: involves `git reset`)
 2. Stash your changes.
 3. Pull the remote.
 4. Pop the stash and inspect the resulting ```random.txt``` file.